chrisreddy1/NIST-Assessment/README.md

   </details>
 ------

 Utilizing CSF Core functions as a guide, an assessment of Oscorp identified many deficiencies.
-Recommendations will be provided after each subcategory.
+Recommendations will be provided at the very end.

 <!--IDENTIFY-->
 ![Screenshot 2024-10-28 134831](https://github.com/user-attachments/assets/9dc5bda1-08f0-4d90-b806-34621a19553a)